infews/bonfire/pages/source/index.md

 At any time you can make a single-file draft html version of your book for offline editing, sharing with others, and even marking up with a red pen (just like your High School English teacher).

 Writing is the hard part.

+## Publish to a Directory

-Publishing, which means putting all the data together in a set of ebook-happy HTML and XML files, is the annoying part.
-Which is why we have Ruby and it's amazing tools for manipulating your masterwork and compiling it into a format that works with the various ebook tools.
+Publishing, which means putting all the data together in a directory of ebook-happy HTML and XML files, is the annoying part.
+Bonfire takes your Markdown and builds a set of HTML, CSS, image, and XML files that work as input to ebook "compilers".

-## Publishing

 This project assumes you're going to publish to [Amazon's Kindle Direct Publishing platform](http://kdp.amazon.com).
-KDP expects your book to be a directory of HTML files, some minimal CSS, a few images, and a couple of ebook XML files.
-Bonfire helps you with all of these.

 We'll add ePub in a future release.

 ## Using Bonfire